bgoldfe2/dissertation-final/README.md

-# Explainable and Extensable Transfomer based Architecutre leveraging Synthetic Data Generation for the Automated Detection of Cyberbullying
+# Explainable and Extensible Transfomer based Architecutre leveraging Synthetic Data Generation for the Automated Detection of Cyberbullying

 ### Full Model Train